 This mountain community, located around two hours north of Los Angeles, welcomes all snow-hungry visitors.

-The snow-capped mountains, ice lakes, and cozy hotels are just a few of the reasons why winter is so popular with both locals and tourists.
+The snow-capped mountains, ice lakes, and cozy hotels are just a few reasons winter is so popular with locals and tourists.

 Big Bear Lake has snow from December to April each year, so you’ll have plenty of time to plan.